 - ½ cup low sodium chicken broth

-- 2 tbsp loosely packed parsley, chopped, divided
+- 2 tablespoon loosely packed parsley, chopped, divided

-- 2 tbsp loosely packed tarragon, chopped, divided
+- 2 tablespoon loosely packed tarragon, chopped, divided

 - Kosher salt and fresh cracked pepper

 - Prep & heat oven: Bring chicken to room temperature for 30-60 minutes.
 Preheat oven to 375°F.

 - Cook bacon: Place bacon in a large, cold, oven-safe sauté pan.
 Cook over medium to medium-low heat for 12-15 minutes or until browned and crisp, lowering heat, if needed, to prevent burning.
 Remove bacon from pan using a slotted spoon, reserving oil in the pan.

 - Brown chicken: Keep pan over medium heat.
 Pat chicken dry and season with salt and pepper.
 Add to pan, skin side down, and cook 6-8 minutes or until browned.
 Flip and cook another 2-3 minutes, remove from pan and set aside.